enriccorona/GanHand/README.md

 ## Data
 - Link to repository of the data
 - We use [https://github.com/cvlab-epfl/segmentation-driven-pose](https://github.com/cvlab-epfl/segmentation-driven-pose) to estimate the pose of the objects in the YCB-Video dataset .
-You can download the predictions for all train and test samples from the YCB dataset in TODO:DRIVELINK, and move them in the YCB Affordance dataset folder
+You can download the predictions for all train and test samples from the YCB dataset in [https://drive.google.com/file/d/1w5k7q2DE2XeVPL-G-C3bfZSnbXOGPTi6/view?usp=sharing](https://drive.google.com/file/d/1w5k7q2DE2XeVPL-G-C3bfZSnbXOGPTi6/view?usp=sharing), and move them in the YCB Affordance dataset folder

 ## Model